giampaolo/giampaolo.github.io/content/blog/2026/event-driven-process-waiting.md

 ## Windows

 Windows does not busy-loop, both in psutil and subprocess module, thanks to `WaitForSingleObject`.
+This means Windows has effectively had event-driven process waiting from the start.
 So nothing to do on that front.

 ## Graceful fallbacks